zaynesember/SufjanViz/Writeup/writeup.md

 One place I'd expect this to manifest is in the average loudness across tracks on each album.
-Albums relying on scarcer, acoustic arrangements like *Seven Swans* and *Carrie & Lowell* will be quieter than the rich, electronic arrangements found on *Age of Adz* or the orchestral arrangements full of horns and strings on many of the tracks from *Illinois*.
+Albums relying on scarcer, acoustic arrangements like *Seven Swans* and *Carrie & Lowell* will be quieter than the rich, electronic arrangements found on *The Age of Adz* or the orchestral arrangements full of horns and strings on many of the tracks from *Illinois*.
 I would, however, expect that *Illinois* would have the most variation in loudness across tracks because, while tracks like "Chicago"